websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/configuring-saml-at-the-system-level.md

 There are various options you can set:

 **Key Store Type:** Set the key store type.
 The default is _jks_, or Java Key Store.
-Other valid options are ssh and pgp.
+You can choose any option [supported by Java](https://docs.oracle.com/en/java/javase/11/docs/specs/security/standard-names.html#keystore-types).

 **SSO Session Check Interval:** The IdP should check for expired sessions for every minute you enter here.